 Access to data by Zendesk

 To help troubleshoot problems within a Zendesk account, customers can allow Zendesk support to assume access to an account for a specific amount of time.
-By default, account assumption is disabled and can only be enabled by the your account administrator.
+By default, account assumption is deactivated and can only be activated by an account administrator.
 Access can be granted for a set period of time, or indefinitely, and can be turned off at any time.
 For more information, see Granting Zendesk temporary access to your account.

 - Download the Zendesk Security and Compliance whitepaper attached to this article.